-Quantities herein are only estimates and may increase or decrease dependent upon the needs of the Commission.
+The quantities herein are only estimates and may increase or decrease dependent upon the needs of the Commission.
 Operator shall be paid at the unit price bid for actual services performed.

-The Commission reserves the right to reject any or all bids and award contracts as it determines to be in the best interest of the Commission.
+The Commission reserves the right to award contracts as it determines to be in the best interest of the Commission.

-R. PERFORMANCE BOND REQUIREMENTS
+R. PERFORMANCE SECURITY REQUIREMENTS

-As a further guarantee of faithful performance of the conditions set forth in this contract, the Successful Bidder(s) hereby agrees to furnish the Commission with Certified Check, Savings Account, Irrevocable Letter of Credit, or other security acceptable to the Pennsylvania Game Commission, in the sum of \$5,000.00 per line item.
+As a further guarantee of faithful performance of the conditions set forth in this contract, the Successful Bidder(s) hereby agrees to furnish the Commission with Certified Check, Savings Account, Irrevocable Letter of Credit, or other security acceptable to the Pennsylvania Game Commission, in the sum of \$2,500.00 per line item.